kampersanda/elinor/elinor-cli/README.md

 - There is no need to sort the lines in the JSONL files.
 - The query-document pairs should be unique in each file.
 - The query IDs in the true and predicted files should be the same.
+- In binary metrics (e.g., Precision, Recall, F1),
+  true relevance scores more than 0 are considered relevant.

 Sample JSONL files are available in the [`test-data/sample`](../test-data/sample/) directory.